Engee documentation

 Conclusion

-We have looked at how to create an array of models with a changing parameter.We also learnt what functions allow you to go from an array to a MIMO system and back again.
+We looked at how to create an array of models with a variable parameter.We also learned which functions allow you to switch from an array to a MIMO system and back.